Genetic Counseling, M.S.

 - Graduates will be able to effectively give a presentation on genetics, genomics and genetic counseling issues.

 - Graduates will be able to act in accordance with the ethical, legal and philosophical principles and values of the genetic counseling profession and the policies of one’s institution or organization.

 - Graduates will be able to demonstrate understanding of the research process.

 - Graduates will be able to advocate for individuals, families, communities and the genetic counseling profession.

 - Graduates will be able to demonstrate a self-reflective, evidenced-based and current approach to genetic counseling practice.

 - Graduates will be able to understand the methods, roles and responsibilities of the process of clinical supervision of trainees.

 - Graduates will be able to establish and maintain professional interdisciplinary relationships in both team and one-on-one settings, and recognize one’s role in the larger healthcare system.

 The clinical fieldwork portion of the Genetic Counseling Program provides a range of prenatal, pediatric, adult, and specialty clinical experiences required for the American Board of Genetic Counseling (ABGC) certification.
-The student begins the transition from theory to practice during a summer clinical placement.
+The student observes throughout the first year and transitions from theory to practice during a summer clinical placement.
 During the senior year, each student has the opportunity to rotate through four of the following sites, in addition to two mini-rotations in niche areas of genetic counseling.

 - Prisma Health Midlands, Columbia SC